Matt-Conrad/CXR_View_Classification/README.md

     git clone https://github.com/Matt-Conrad/CXR_View_Classification.git
     ```
  2. If you don't already have it, install pip using [these instructions](https://pip.pypa.io/en/stable/installing/)
  3. Install virtualenv and Python 3.6 if you don't already have it.
 You can install virtualenv using [these instructions](https://virtualenv.pypa.io/en/latest/installation.html).
 Create a virtualenv using ```virtualenv -p PATH_TO_PYTHON_3.6 CXR_env``` to create a folder containing virtual environment files.
 Activate the environment using ```source CXR_env/bin/activate```.
-Lastly, install the pip packages using ```pip install -r ./miscellanous/requirements.txt```
+Lastly, install the pip packages using ```pip install -r requirements.txt``` from inside the *miscellaneous* folder.
  4. If you don't already have it, install PostgreSQL using [these instructions](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
 If you're on Ubuntu, I used the following to get PostgreSQL set up:
     1. Create the following file: /etc/apt/sources.list.d/pgdg.list
     2. Add the following line to the file: ```http://apt.postgresql.org/pub/repos/apt/ bionic-pgdg main```.
 Alternatively, you could replace the *bionic-pgdg* (for Ubuntu 18.04) with *xenial-pgdg* (for Ubuntu 16.04).